Russian and Belarusian VCs launch international petition “against the bloodshed in Ukraine”

 Even as Russian authorities are taking unprecedented measures to silence opposition or even free expression, an “international VC and startup petition against the bloodshed in Ukraine” started circulating yesterday in the Russian and Belarusian tech business community, reports East-West Digital News (EWDN).

-Prominent tech investors from these countries, or connected with them, had signed the petition just hours after its release, alongside VCs from some western countries.
+Prominent tech investors from these countries, or connected with them, signed the petition just hours after its release, alongside VCs from some western countries.

-Published in four languages — Russian, Belarusian, Ukrainian and English — the text “condemns the undergoing bloodshed and destructions on Ukrainian territory, and call for immediate cease fire and a negotiated solution.”
+Published in four languages – Russian, Belarusian, Ukrainian and English – the text “condemns the undergoing bloodshed and destructions on Ukrainian territory, and calls for immediate cease fire and a negotiated solution.”

 It also underlines the “devastating consequences” of the conflict in Russia and Belarus – a hint at the free fall of their economies as a result of the first sanctions, the new waves of repression and the moral shock that have hit these two countries.

-The signatories of the petition call on the international VC and startup community to take an active stance — “for example, by donating funds to humanitarian organisations that provide assistance to the afflicted, in Ukraine in particular.”
-Several programs are cited as examples, including those of the Red Cross and the UNICEF, as well as the Airbnb initiative for hosting refugees.
+The signatories of the petition call on the international VC and startup community to take an active stance – “for example, by donating funds to humanitarian organisations that provide assistance to the afflicted, in Ukraine in particular.”
+Several programmes are cited as examples, including those of the Red Cross and the UNICEF, as well as the Airbnb initiative for hosting refugees.

 Finally, the petition describes technology investment as a way to “unite people everywhere around creative, productive and peaceful goals.”
-It justly reminds that, “until recently, investors from Russia, Ukraine and Belarus, repeatedly demonstrated adherence to healthy international business cooperation through joint deals and co-investment.”
+It justly reminds that “until recently, investors from Russia, Ukraine and Belarus repeatedly demonstrated adherence to healthy international business co-operation through joint deals and co-investment.”

-East-West Digital News and its affiliate Ukraine Digital News repeatedly reported on such deals, which involved Russian and Ukrainian startup investors or entrepreneurs.
+East-West Digital News and its affiliate Ukraine Digital News have repeatedly reported on such deals, which involved Russian and Ukrainian startup investors or entrepreneurs.
 They continued even after Russia’s first military interventions in Ukraine in 2014.

-While using strong terms to describe the consequences of the conflict (“bloodshed,” tragedy,” “devastating consequences”), the petition cautiously abstains from any political assessment.
+While using strong terms to describe the consequences of the conflict (“bloodshed”, “tragedy”, “devastating consequences”), the petition cautiously abstains from any political assessment.
 The authors even describe its wording as being “compliant with current Russian legislation.”

 “Signatories living in Russia and Belarus obviously need to be protected from extra legal exposure,” notes East-West Digital News co-founder Adrien Henni, who also signed the petition.
 “But even with the most careful wording, they’re taking personal risks in the current context.”